 What Do I Believe Personally?

 Generally speaking, I am agnostic about many things that others take for granted.
 I seldom adopt strong positions.
-I am also inclined to ancient Greek skepticism, which means that I often suspend judgement, especially on matters that my knowledge is limited on.
+I am also inclined toward ancient Greek skepticism, which means that I often suspend judgment, especially on matters in which my knowledge is limited.
 Often I find various views on a matter appealing and cannot decide which one to adopt.